cooper/evented-object/README.md

 }, name => 'some.callback', priority => 200, silent => 1);
 ```

+## $obj->register_events(@events)

+Registers several events at once.
+The arguments should be a list of hash references.
+These references take the same options as `->register_event`.
+Returns a list of return
+values in the order that the events were specified.

 ### Parameters

 * __event_name:__ the name of the event.